 The length of time that the footprint will last will depend on the type of paper, the ink/paint you use, and the storage method you will use to preserve it.

-If you want the footprint to last a long time, we recommend using thicker paper, such as cardstock, and ink or paint designed to be permanent.
+If you want the footprint to last a long time, I recommend using thicker paper, such as cardstock, and ink/paint designed to be permanent.

 Thinner papers such as tissue paper or construction paper will not last as long but can still be used if you’re looking for a more temporary keepsake with baby paint.

 Will it be easy to take the baby’s foot and hands stamp?